-The most important lesson from my NQT year: students are humans too
+The most important lesson from my NQT year

 At the start of my NQT year, I took an assertive approach to discipline with my classes.
 I had high expectations for pupils and I established boundaries quickly.
 Although this worked to an extent, I couldn't help feeling that something was missing.
 I just didn't have a connection with any of my classes.
 I was enjoying what I was doing, but the persona that I was portraying was stopping me from building relationships with the young people in front of me.

 I was warm and approachable whilst still having my expectations and boundaries in place.
 But I wasn't seeing the pupils in my classes as individuals, I was treating them as a class.

 There was one pupil who did not respond well to this approach.
 When this student misbehaved or didn't follow instructions, I would go through the discipline procedures but it would often end up with them being sent out of the room.

 I viewed this as a failure on my part and still felt that I was missing something.
 After observing some teachers and doing some reading, I realised that what I was missing was the relationship.

 I technically knew a lot about the pupil in question.
 I knew that they had a chaotic home life and would often leave classes or be sent out.
 But I didn't actually know was anything about this child as a human.
 I hadn't taken the time to really get to know what they liked and disliked or even to have a conversation with them at the start of class.
 I realised that this was where I was going wrong.

 Little things started to make a big difference.
 Rather than being on the defensive as soon as this student entered the class, I would smile and ask them about something they had told me yesterday – even if that was just checking to see how they got on with their science experiment.

 I would take notice of things they were doing that wouldn't be a big deal for most pupils – but for this student, having their positive actions seen was a big deal.
 I soon realised that this pupil, who I thought had no interest in school or learning, was more at home in school than they were anywhere else.